igorsteinmacher/INF502-Fall2020/assignments/02_basicPython.md

 'A'
 ```

 Present a short (no more than a couple of sentences) description of your solution approach.
-Then show your source code and the interactive shell output of three example runs.
+Then show your source code and the  output of three example runs.

 **4. Write a function with the following signature:** `odd_even_filter(numbers)`.